dhis2/dhis2-releases/roadmap/tracker.md

 ### 2.39

+-   Referrals:

+    -   Allow one time referrals between org units.

 -   Program rules:

     -   Program rules across programs
         -   Enabling the creation of program rules that can take into consideration data from more than one program
     -   Managements
         -   Functionality that triggers decision support / recommended actions based on data from an event/multiple events
-    -   Integration with aggregate indicators
-        -   Additional functionality to improve linkages between the indidivudal and aggregate data models

 -   Working lists